RHS Level 3 Certificate in the Principles of Garden Planning, Construction and Planting

 After completing your studies at Level 3 you might want to consider the RHS’s own Master of Horticulture, a degree-level qualification which is suitable if you are already employed in horticulture with supervisory experience, or a horticultural degree at a British university.

-We also offer you the opportunity to develop your interest in a garden design with our Practical Garden Design Course.
-Click on the tab below for more information.
+We also offer you the opportunity to develop your interest in a garden design with our Practical Garden Design Course or DIY Garden Design online.
+Click on the tabs below for more information.